draxios/docs/for-establishing-it-ai-team.md

-# For Establishing an IT AI Group Within a Company
+# For Establishing an Information Technology AI Group Within a Company

 ## Executive Summary